 Because I really don’t like watching movies.
 And I HATE watching them in a theater.
 Sitting in a crowded public place with strangers doing something I don’t really enjoy and could be happening AT MY HOUSE instead!?
 Why?
 Why would I ever do that?
 But in my 20’s it was a thing.
-Like the only way people knew how to recreate together.
+It seemed like the only way people knew how to recreate together.

 I love spending time with my people.
 Talking, creating, exploring, adventuring, DOING stuff.
 Sitting next to them and watching a movie is lame.
 It took me a few years to be like, “NO. I love you.
 I actually want to do fun stuff with you.
 This is stupid.
 But I have a better idea.
 Let’s do THIS instead.”

 You have to learn to be frugal.
-But people who end up building a lot of wealth (without huge incomes), they mastered the art of loving the simple joys of life without spending a ton of money.
+People who end up building a lot of wealth (without huge incomes) mastered the art of loving the simple joys of life without spending a ton of money.

 Next up: Don’t take feedback from The Critics.

 Why do we all waste money?
 Because we care what people think of us.
-We don’t want to take crap.
+We don’t want to take any crap.
 We want to fit in.
 There is no exception for poverty.
 You still care.
-Actually, I would argue that poor people care even more.
-Because they feel the judgment.
+Actually, I would argue that poor people care even more because they feel the judgment.
 They know they look poor, and it sucks.
-So as soon as we have a tiny bit of cash that would allow us to NOT look poor……oh, it’s tempting to spend it!
+So, as soon as we have a tiny bit of cash that would allow us NOT to look poor……oh, it’s tempting to spend it!

-That first 100k was so darn hard because, for the first time, I had the chance to NOT look poor…but I had to CHOOSE to still look poor.
+That first 100k was so darn hard because I had the chance to NOT look poor for the first time, but I had to CHOOSE to still look poor.

-To act poor.
-To act broke.
-Packing my cheap lunch like a loser who couldn’t afford delicious Chipotle every day.
-And it was so crazy hard because I WAS still poor.
+I had to act poor.
+I had to act broke.
+I packed my cheap lunch like a loser who couldn’t afford delicious Chipotle every day.
+It was so crazy hard because I WAS still poor.
 I didn’t have 3/4 million in the bank to laugh off the haters and feel confident.
 Nope.
-I had 10k in the bank and was driving a beater and packing my lunch and wearing all second-hand clothes.
+I had 10k in the bank and was driving a beater and packing my lunch, and wearing all second-hand clothes.

-Now you might think, “Well, that’s responsible and prudent and it’s silly that someone would make fun of you!”
-Except they did.
-And it wasn’t fun.
+Now you might think, “Well, that’s responsible and prudent, and it’s silly that someone would make fun of you!”
+Except they did make fun of me, and it wasn’t fun.